 Hang your goals on your wall.
-(Do it, no matter how lame you’re afraid it makes you look.
-Oh and fyi, if you choose the right kinds of friends, they won’t find this lame at all!)
+(Do it, no matter how silly you’re afraid it makes you look.
+Oh and fyi, if you choose the right kinds of friends, they won’t find this silly at all!)
 Turn your desktop wallpaper into a vision board or some other image that reminds you of what you’re working towards.

 Do whatever it takes.
 You need reminders in prominent places so that you can’t miss them.

 To achieve a goal, you must know what that goal is and you must think about it regularly

 Not a day goes by when I don’t think: “Renaissance Business, Puttylike, coaching, building a social life/home in Portland.”
 These are my core projects right now (in no particular order).
 They’re in the forefront of my mind and I think about them all the time.

 I dabble with my other passions (violin, design, etc.) when I’m in scanning mode.
 But when it comes to focus time, I know exactly what “time well spent” looks like.
 I also know when I’m goofing off.
 Hanging out with a new friend, for example, is not goofing off because it’s completely in line with my “social life” goal.
 I know that, so I don’t have to feel guilty for blowing off work for a bit.

 Reminders help you assess whether or not an action is in line with a core project